Asha Negi: Early life

-Negi was born and raised in Dehradun, Uttarakhand to LS.Negi and Beena Negi.
+Negi was born and raised in Dehradun, Uttarakhand to L.S.
+Negi and Beena Negi.
 In 2009, she was crowned Miss Uttarakhand 2009.
 She eventually moved to Mumbai to pursue an acting career.

 Personal life

 Negi began a relationship with her Pavitra Rishta costar Rithvik Dhanjani in 2013.

 They later broke up in 2020 after 7 years of dating.

 Career

-Debut
+Early work (2009–2010)

 Negi started her career as a model in 2009 after she won the title of Miss Uttarakhand 2009 during her college days.
 She appeared in various advertisements for companies and did many photo shoots.
 Later she auditioned for her first TV show in 2010 with the StarPlus show Sapnon Se Bhare Naina playing the role as Madhura.
 In 2011, Negi appeared on the Balaji Telefilms series Bade Achhe Lagte Hain, where she played the negative role Apeksha Malhotra.
 She has acknowledged the show as a great experience and has cited lead actress Sakshi Tanwar as her inspiration.